Current Environment: Production

 Diagnosis of folliculitis, boils, and carbuncles are made by your child's physician after a thorough medical history and physical examination.
 After examining the lesions, your child's physician may culture the wounds by obtaining a sample of the wound drainage, allowing it to grow in the laboratory and identifying specific bacteria.
 This will help verify the diagnosis and help in selecting the best treatment.

-How do we treat folliculitis, boils, and carbuncles?
+How are folliculitis, boils, and carbuncles treated?

 Your child's treatment may include:

-• topical antibiotics (for folliculitis)
+• Topical antibiotics (for folliculitis)

-• oral or intravenous (IV) antibiotics (to treat the infection)
+• Oral or intravenous (IV) antibiotics (to treat the infection)

-• possible removal of the boils and carbuncles
+• Possible removal of the boils and carbuncles

 For carbuncles and boils, a warm compress may also be used to help promote drainage of the lesion.